LuCiFer3097/Chatbot/README.md

    - For example if you query I have watched it without asking suggest me some movies, it will have a different answer.
    - If some query is asked outside from these queries the bot will first confirm then it will shift the control to a human support who        will then interact with the customer.
    - As soon as the customer asks something from within the queries the controls will be shifted autromatically to the bot.

+ ## Two points worth mentioning.
+    - If you run Chatbot1.py you will get human support and the bot in different terminals but as soon as the terminals are switched the prev data is lost.
+In short, it will be like talking to a new chatbot every time.
+But you can switch between the chatbot and human support as many times as you want.
+You will get it when you run the code.
+    - If you run chatbot.py you can all the prev tasks and human support will be in a different terminal and the prev data will not be lost.
+It is like going back to the same bot.
+Please ignore the error which comes after everything is executed and you close the program.
+It will not affect the program.
+It is because of the fact I am forcefully keeping the terminal open.
+Keeping the terminal open is a tedious process and the next time it switches back to the original bot terminal it doesn't have the address of the process and that's why the error is thrown.
+I am searching for a way to fix it but it will not affect the program.